GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/modeltoedge.md

 __Manual Deploy__

-1. Clone this repo and switch to the working folder
+1. Clone this repository and switch to the working folder

 ```bash
 cd ${VIAI_PROVISION_FOLDER}/setup/kubernetes/viai-model